 Renowned Nat Geo photographer Joel Sartore created the Photo Ark as a vehicle to showcase the Earth's tremendous biodiversity within the Animal Kingdom along with the mass extinction in process.

 The engaging portraits are designed to personalize the species, showcase their intelligence, and ignite a deep caring within the viewer.
-Additionally, Photo Ark portraits often utilized by non-profits and institutions when lobbying governments and other entities to instill measures that prevent a species extinction.
+Additionally, Photo Ark portraits are often utilized by non-profits and institutions when lobbying governments and other entities to instill measures that prevent a species extinction.

 An award-winning photographer, Joel is a Nat Geo fellow, speaker, and educator as well as the 2018 Nat Geo Explorer of the Year.
 To date, 12+ Nat Geo covers and 35+ stories are credited to Joel.